quipper/actions-runner/README.md

   We need to run a job on both amd64 and arm64 nodes ([#56720](https://github.com/orgs/community/discussions/56720))
 - It does not provide an image including dockerd.
   We would like to run both in same container for the resource efficiency in Kubernetes node
+- It is based on Debian, but some actions depend on Ubuntu, such as [`ruby/setup-ruby`](https://github.com/ruby/setup-ruby#using-self-hosted-runners)

 As well as we add some packages for our workflows.
 We'd like to keep the image small as possible.